Home

 Greenhouse Review

-Another thing we love about this ATS is that in addition to its strong job board integration, it is also equipped with built-in internal mobility and referral programs.
-This means that, as an employer, we can leverage the platform’s integrations for external candidate sourcing while making the most of our talent database.
+For small teams, Greenhouse’s exceptional sourcing reach, with access to over 1,000 job boards, strong internal mobility features, and built-in referral programs.
+This means that, as an employer, you can utilize the platform’s integrations for external candidate sourcing while making the most of your talent database.

 The level of thoroughness and consistency of interview kits we saw in Greenhouse was better than most we’ve tested.
 They’re structured in a way that helps hiring teams assess not just skills, but candidate traits and qualifications.

-Plus, if you’re hiring people across the globe like us, you’ll appreciate this vendor's language inclusion—it handles resume parsing in 26 languages and job postings in 19 languages, with the ability to conduct interviews in 6.
+Additionally, if you’re hiring people across the globe, like us, you’ll appreciate this vendor's language inclusion.
+It handles resume parsing in 26 languages and job postings in 19 languages, with the ability to conduct interviews in 6 languages.
 That’s far beyond what we’ve seen from most other ATS platforms.

 We also thought the resume anonymization feature was very useful.
 It removed applicants' personal details such as photos, names, and gender so we could focus on the qualifications that matter most.